Georgia crash on Interstate 95 leaves 6 dead, including 3 children, officials say

 CLICK HERE FOR THE FOX NEWS APP

-The accident closed down all northbound lanes of the interstate until around 5:30 a.m. on Sunday.
-The crash remains under investigation.
+The crash closed down all northbound lanes of the interstate until around 5:30 a.m. on Sunday.